kellywerks/cookbook/README.md

 ===Recipes
 ---
 Let's make a site for sharing recipes.
+All user stories completed (minus the deprecated one!)

 * *DONE* As a contributor, I want to post new recipes, so that I can share them with others.
 * *DONE* As a contributor, I want to tag my recipes, so that they are easier to find.
 (Hint: a recipe has many tags, and a tag has many recipes.
 Another hint: don't be afraid to create several actions for this: one page for creating tags, one page for creating recipes, one page for adding tags to a recipe.)